|Pilot 1st Lt George Leo Cantello, O-388884 (KIA, BR) Calumet, WI

-Built by Bell in Buffalo, New York for export to the Royal Air Force (RAF).
-Assigned RAF serial number ? and painted in a three-color camouflage scheme.
-At the start of the Pacific War, this aircraft was requisitioned by the USAAF.
-Disassembled and shipped overseas to Australia.
+Built by Bell in Buffalo, New York.
+Assigned Royal Air Force (RAF) serial number unknown and painted in a three-color camouflage scheme.
+Instead, delivered to the U. S. Army.
+Disassembled and shipped overseas to Australia and reassembled.

 Assigned to the 5th Air Force, 35th Fighter Group, 41st Fighter Squadron.
 No known nose art or nickname.

-At 0015 hours I-24 Japanese submarine surfaced about 4 miles off the coast of Sydney and fired ten shells at 30 second intervals at Sydney.
+On June 8, 1942 at 12:15am, Japanese submarine I-24 surfaced about four miles off the coast of Sydney and fired ten shells at 30 second intervals at Sydney.
 Six of the shells failed to explode and the other four caused minor damage to houses and one indirect casualty.
 For the second time in a week, Sydney was under direct attack by the enemy.
+At Bankstown Airfield, Lt.
+Cantello received a phone call saying that Sydney was being shelled.
+He was the only pilot available at the time and immediately took off from Bankstown Airfield and climbed to 1,000' to intercept the submarine.
+After take off, his engine failed and the Airacobra plummeted to the ground and exploded in flames north of Hammondville, killing him in the crash.

-north of Hammondville, which was a small farming community.
-Today, the crash is a suburb of Sydney.
-Afterwards, his body was recovered and a public memorial service held in Sydney for him.
+north of Hammondville which was a small farming community (today Hammondville is a suburb of Sydney).
+Afterwards, his body was recovered.

 John Jewell, then a very young boy, witnessed the crash of the Airacobra and tried over many years to raise interest with American authorities about the crash.
 During the 1980's, the US Consul in Sydney started an investigation involving the United States Air Force Historical Research Centre, American Battle Monuments Commission, Washington National Records Centre and members of the 41st Fighter Squadron.
 On June 12, 1988, the citizens of Bankstown unveiled a memorial to the memory of 1st Lt Cantello as part of a Bicentennial project.
 It is located in Lieutenant Cantello Reserve.
 The plaque reads: